iconifyit/go-batch-svg-to-webp/README.md

 - Robust logging and error reporting
 - Modular design with interchangeable file service backends

+## NOTE:
+This is a work-in-progress and should **not** be used for production installations.
+It was built for a specific task.
+Some items may not be relevant to your setup and purposes (e.g., contributor).
+Where-ever you see `contributor` you can most likely change it to `prefix`.

 ## 📦 Installation

 Clone the repository and build the CLI: